-The mission of the Institute is two-fold: to preserve the intellectual legacy of Karl Polanyi and to contribute to urgent policy debates on new development strategies locally and internationally and on the new or reformed multilateral institutions required for the global order.
+The mission of the Institute is two-fold: to preserve the intellectual legacy of Karl Polanyi and to contribute to reserach and policy debates on new development strategies locally and internationally and on the new or reformed multilateral institutions required for the global order.

 Karl Polanyi Archive

 The centrepiece of the Institute is the Karl Polanyi Archive.
 This rich and vast collection of material includes unpublished papers, drafts of manuscripts (published and unpublished), notes, lecture notes and outlines, published articles, papers by others, correspondence with important European and North American intellectuals, political figures, some of whom were former students of Karl Polanyi, and memorabilia.

 In April of 2014, the Institute launched the Karl Polanyi Digital Archive to commemorate the 50th anniversary of Karl Polanyi’s death and the 70th anniversary of the publication of his seminal work, The Great Transformation.

 An open source library and information management system provides free access to the digital collection, an invaluable electronic research tool for scholars, researchers, and practitioners dedicated to social justice and democracy and to developing a much needed new and interdisciplinary paradigm for the social sciences.